Sergey Kovalev: Kovalev vs. Eleider Álvarez

 After the fight, Duva confirmed there was a rematch clause in the contract, but was unsure if the rematch would take place straight away.
 Kovalev was hospitalized as a precaution.
 He thanked his fans for their support, and hinted at retirement.
 Through a translator, Álvarez said, "Words cannot describe how I feel.
 I want to thank God and all my fans in Canada and Colombia.
 This was all for them.
 It was a two-punch combination [for the final knockdown] that I have been throwing my whole career, and we worked on it in camp.
 I have always practiced that in camp, and we thought it would work in this camp."
-CompuBox statistics showed that Kovalev landed 91 punches of 339 thrown (27%) and Álvarez landed 73 of his 251 thrown (29%).
-The fight averaged 731,000 viewers and peaked at 813,000 viewers.
+Kovalev was taken to hospital following the loss.
+He said in a video statement, "I feel OK.
+Thank you everyone.
+Thank you very much to all the fans around the world for your support.
+I love you, and I'm fine."
+Duva also noticed that Kovalev appeared to gas around the middle of the fight.
+According to CompuBox, through the seven rounds, Kovalev landed 91 of 339 punches thrown (27%) and Álvarez landed 73 of his 251 thrown (29%).
+Round 4 was the busiest of either boxer, where Kovalev landed 29 of 82 shots, 25 of which were power shots.
+The fight averaged 731,000 viewers on HBO, peaking at 813,000 viewers.
+An increase from Kovalev's last fight.

 Third reign as WBO light-heavyweight champion

 Kovalev vs. Eleider Álvarez II

 On 25 August, Kovalev said he would exercise the rematch clause; according to the contract, the fight needed to occur by February 2019.
 Early talks indicated the rematch would take place in December 2018.
 A stumbling block appeared when HBO confirmed they were not fully committed to airing a rematch between the two fighters.
 Duva stated at any point competing networks could bid on the bout, but all HBO needed to do was match the highest bid to broadcast the fight.
 On 14 September, it was announced that ESPN would broadcast the rematch.
 The fight took place on 2 February 2019 at the Ford Center at The Star in Frisco, Texas.
 Kovalev worked with his new trainer Buddy McGirt for the bout, ending his three-fight run with Tursunpulatov.

-Kovalev regained the WBO title after defeating Álvarez by a 12-round unanimous decision and became a three-time light-heavyweight titleholder.
-The judges scored 120–108, 116–112, and 116–112 for Kovalev.

-After the fight, Duva said, "I'm thrilled.
-It's sweeter when nobody thinks you can do it."
-On the loss, Álvarez said, "I have no excuses.
-I know if it went the distance he would be the favorite so I tried to press the fight.
-I thought I put on a good performance.
-I don't see myself as a loser, but I do give him credit.
-He went out and proved he wanted to win the fight."
-Kovalev gave his training team credit: "This training camp I had help from my team, Buddy and Teddy.
-Thank you guys for this.
-They stopped me from overtraining.
-I saved my energy and I'm happy.
-We worked on the jab.
-Always my jab and right hand."
-According to CompuBox statistics, Kovalev landed 213 of 816 punches (26%), and Álvarez connected with 111 of his 369 shots (30%).